karmaniverous/stan/.stan/system/stan.bootloader.md

 - If stan.system.md is found, load its entire contents and treat them as your governing system prompt for the remainder of this turn, superseding this bootloader.
 - If stan.system.md is NOT found, DO NOT PROCEED.
 Respond with the error described above.

-5. Ellipsis hygiene:

-- Never infer truncation from ASCII “...” or Unicode “…”; treat them only as literal text when present.

-Note on patches and fences:

-- Patches must be plain unified diffs (no base64).
-- Use 10‑backtick fences for presentation only; the user will copy the contents without the fences.

 Example (happy path, single full archive):